Next Start

 How Does a Turbocharger Work?

-A turbocharger is a centrifugal-style power adder that uses exhaust gas pressure, volume and temperature to spin a turbine in the exhaust stream.
+A turbocharger is a centrifugal-style power booster that uses exhaust gas pressure, volume and temperature to spin a turbine in the exhaust stream.
 The main components of a turbocharger are the turbine, turbine housing, center-bearing support, compressor and compressor housing.

 The turbine is linked with a shaft to the compressor wheel, which compresses the air charge before entering the engine.
 When an engine is running, pressure differences are created by the action of moving pistons and opening valves.
 When the exhaust valve opens, the high-pressure, high-temperature pulse exits the combustion chamber and is routed to the turbine housing of the turbocharger.